Piwigo/piwigo-flutter-app/docs/CONTRIBUTING.md

 In **Settings > Languages & Framework > Flutter** set the flutter SDK path using the absolute path of your install.
 And in **Settings > Languages & Framework > Dart** specify the Dark SDK path `<Absolute-Flutter-Path>/bin/cache/dart-sdk`

+## Debugging

+By default running the app via Android Studio or `flutter run` will use the debug APK (located in `build/app/outputs/flutter-apk/app-debug.apk`).
+Background tasks are done with [workmanager](https://docs.page/fluttercommunity/flutter_workmanager) debugging must be enabled via the kotlin flag `WorkmanagerDebug.setCurrent(LoggingDebugHandler())`

+See more info in https://docs.page/fluttercommunity/flutter_workmanager/debugging

 ## Contributing guidelines

 Contribution must target the `develop` branch and must have documented changes.